Avoid Spills at the Fuel Dock

 - Most importantly, never count on the automatic shut off and do not take your hand off the pump while the gas is flowing into the fuel tank.

-For fueling information on your specific Grady-White boat model, visit Captain Grady.
+For fueling information on your specific Grady-White boat model, check your owner's manual.